mborgerson/wiki-export/wiki/Xtf.md

         (Metrics for each glyph)
     -   4 byte (Offset of glyph in file)
 -   For each GLYPHSET range
-    -   For each glyph in this range
+    -   For each glyph in this range (stored as a triangle strip)
         -   2 byte (Index count)
         -   2 byte (Vertex count)
         -   For each index: